TellieEngineering/qa-assessment/README.md

 # What to send us

-Create a shareable online document (Google Docs, etc) and provide us a completed test plan and test case for each component.
+Create a shareable online document (Google Docs, etc) and provide us a completed test plan with specific examples (where the UI/behavior differs, etc.) and test case for each component.
 Email the document to `engineering@tell.ie` and title it `<Your Name> - QA Submission`.
 Also include answers to the following (500 words max for each answer):

 1. What tools did you use to validate the acceptance criteria?
 1. What steps would you take to eliminate future regressions?